Books for Cooks - Win A Cookbook

 A Taste of Madagascar weaves together food, culture, and immersive travel with the author’s deeply personal journey of discovery.
 It is not a cookbook, instead, Laroche—a self-described Flavor Explorer and Culinary Storyteller—guides readers through the kitchens, farms, and forests that define Madagascar’s unique identity.
 Through ingredients like vanilla, cacao, spices, honey, zebu, and even caviar, he reveals how food connects communities, sustains livelihoods, and serves as a powerful force for environmental preservation and cultural pride.

 Many people think of vanilla when talking about Madagascar.
-Emmanuel talks about bringing vanilla bean to bottle.
+Emmanuel talks about bringing the vanilla bean to bottle.

 Lushly written and richly detailed, A Taste of Madagascar is both a love letter to a remarkable place and a call to appreciate—and protect—the flavors that connect us all.